-It turns out that, in stochastic blockmodels, the hard instances of the inference problem (i.e. when using stochastic blockmodels for community detection), are exactly the cases when communities are ill-defined.
-More interestingly, however, is that the transition from well- to ill-defined communities is not gradual (in the large-N limit), but happens as a phase transition.
+It turns out that, in stochastic blockmodels, the hard instances of the inference problem (i.e., when using stochastic blockmodels for community detection) are precisely the cases when communities are ill-defined.
+More interestingly, however, is that the transition from well- to ill-defined communities is not gradual (in the large-N limit) but happens as a phase transition.
 It is thus meaningful to talk about a detectability limit.
-The authors calculate this limit exactly for the case of communities of equal average degree and study it numerically in other cases.
+The authors calculate this limit precisely for the case of communities of equal average degrees and study it numerically in other cases.

-This paper really set the tone of a new decade.
-It is usually said that the advantage of publish on a new topic early is that one does not need to be too careful, but this is a paper both with groundbreaking ideas and rigor.
-Another hallmark of greatness is that it took a long time for me to appreciate its greatness.
-For a while I thought it was just a contrived way of modeling networks.
-I think I got my epiphany by a talk by Ginestra Bianconi.
-By now most of you know the idea of the paper: Embedding a network in space is a great way of summarizing the network structure.
+This paper really set the tone for the new decade.
+It is usually said that the advantage of publishing on a new topic early is that one does not need to be too careful, but this is a paper both with groundbreaking ideas and rigor.
+Another hallmark of greatness is that it took a long time for me to appreciate its grandeur.
+For a while, I thought it was just a contrived way of modeling networks.
+I think I got my epiphany from a talk by Ginestra Bianconi.
+By now, most of you know the idea of the paper: Embedding a network in space is an excellent way of summarizing the network structure.
 Everyone that ever plotted a graph by Pajek or Gephi knows that.
 It is only that Euclidean geometry is not the best for empirical networks, much because of the heterogeneous nature of real-world networks made famous by Barabási & al. a decade earlier.

 The ’10s is arguably the decade of data science.
-Remember when it started “data science” and “big data” were not even in the dictionary.
+Remember, when it started, “data science” and “big data” were not even in the dictionary.
 In this era, papers presenting data sets should thus be in the limelight, and this is probably my favorite such.
-It features a catalogue of animal social networks that is very useful for my small-NetSci line of research.
+It features a catalog of animal social networks that is very useful for my small-NetSci line of research.
 (Some great science of mine based on it coming up in the next decade.)
-Some networks are actually the smallest possible, i.e. empty, which is a bit profound—if you measure a social network, but there is no interaction, is it useless?
-Of course not (since it says something about the system), but it’s also the last example that’d come to my mind when I’m teaching network science.
+Some networks are actually the smallest possible, i.e., empty, which is a bit profound—if you measure a social network, but there is no interaction, is it useless?
+Of course not (since it says something about the system), but it’s also the last example that would come to my mind when teaching network science.
 (This also brings Harary & Read’s tongue-in-cheek “Is the null-graph a pointless concept?” to mind.)

-If you liked the book (TED talk, etc.), you’ll love the paper!
-This is kinda the AJS version of Everything is Obvious, but being an academic paper argued is a more precise and academic way (thus an even better read).
+If you liked the book (TED talk, etc.), you’d love the paper!
+This is kinda the AJS version of Everything is Obvious, but being an academic paper, argued in a more precise and academic way (thus an even better read).

 I think the fallacy of building scientific arguments on common sense is even more general than what this paper discusses.
 Social and behavioral science is the human endeavor to understand the world of people.
-Of course the primary ideas in building theories must be allowed to come from one’s own experience.
+Of course, the original ideas in building theories must be allowed to come from one’s own experience.
 But whether they generalize to a publishable result depends on if they could be supported by data.
-(I also note that this is mistake people coming from formal or natural science (like myself) to study social topics (somewhat ironically) tend to make even more than those with a formal training in social science.)
+I also note that this is a mistake that people coming from formal or natural science (like myself) to study social topics (somewhat ironically) tend to make even more than those with formal training in social science.